 The first step will be a Botox injection to temporarily paralyze the sphincter muscle.
 This is done under anesthesia (day surgery) and if this approach works for Gary then we will look at a permanent procedure called Cricopharyngeus Muscle Myotomy.
 This procedure requires a small incision outside the neck where the physician will make a cut into the sphincter muscle that will prevent it from over-contracting permanently.
 The botox trial is to make certain this is a viable fix since the permanent cut can not be undone.

-If Gary’s swallow problem is limited to his over-tight cricopharyngeus muscle then this will provide a resolution to his Dysphagia is a difficulty in swallowing, either solids or li...
-More.
+If Gary’s swallow problem is limited to his over-tight cricopharyngeus muscle then this will provide a resolution to his dysphagia.
 Only time will tell if he develops any other superficial siderosis swallow mechanism abnormalities.
 One important fact to keep in mind is this dysfunction is not rare.
 Anyone who experiences the feeling of food being stuck in their throat should be checked as this can be brought on by something as ordinary as aging.

 Dr. Jasper has been wonderful.
 She has scheduled the lump behind his thyroid to be removed during the same day surgery (she referred to it as a two-fer) so there won’t be a need for a separate surgery.
 She listened patiently to Gary’s complaints about the myriad of problems he experiences that are not her specialty with close interest.
 We received a scheduling call for a gastroenterology consult just days after our visit from her referral.
-Gary has been complaining of severe pain and bowel problems for over a year with no resolution.
+Gary has been complaining of severe pain and Overview Constipation, loss of control of the bowels, or dia... for over a year with no resolution.
 Finally, a step in the right direction.